Here’s an interesting natural experiment.

 Worse than that, the non-union half was systematically looted by the occupying power, while the union half was treated much better by its conquerors and became rich.
 So maybe it’s scarcity, rather than or in addition to denial of workers’ rights, that makes people dishonest.

-Only somehow that’s not the conclusion the authors of the study (including Don Aireley, a prominent behavioral economist and the author of a good semi-popular book on the subject, Predictably Irrational) decided to draw.
-Instead, they focused on the fact that West Germany had, alongside wealth, the rule of law, personal freedom, and a strong trade-union movement, a primarily market-based economy, while East Germany was under the Soviet system, which Orwell accurately labeled “oligarchic collectivism,” with arbitrary government with rule of law and no respect for human rights; residents could be and were shot for trying to emigrate, and many tried just the same.
+Only somehow that’s not the conclusion the authors of the study (including Dan Ariely, a perominent behavioral economist and the author of a good semi-popular book on the subject, Predictably Irrational) decided to draw.
+Instead, they focused on the fact that West Germany had, alongside wealth, the rule of law, personal freedom, and a strong trade-union movement, a primarily market-based economy, while East Germany was under the Soviet system – what Orwell accurately labeled “oligarchic collectivism” – with arbitrary government, no rule of law, and no respect for human rights; residents could be and were shot for trying to emigrate, and many tried to leave just the same.

 The same applies if we were to compare Israelis raised in explicitly socialist kibbutzim to other Israelis, or Englishpeople raised before the Thatcher era with those raised after, or Canadians with Americans.
 (After all, the same people who use the word “socialist” to describe Stalinist tyranny also use it to describe national health insurance.)

 Of course in all of those cases one could name other factors that might influence the outcomes.
 But that’s precisely the point: the same is true of the German case.
-Yet Aireley and his co-authors seem to think they’ve proven something, and the Economist and Alex Tabarrok (who certainly knows better) at Marginal Revolution swallow it whole, without raising a single methodological red flag.
+Yet Ariely and his co-authors seem to think they’ve proven something, and the Economist and Alex Tabarrok (who certainly knows better) at Marginal Revolution and Mark J. Perry at AEI (who may not know better) swallow it whole, without raising a single methodological red flag.
 “When it comes to ethics, a capitalist upbringing appears to trump a socialist one,” trumpets the Economist, hoping that its readers will vote to help the rich get richer and the poor get poorer while “reforming” union power out of the labor markets.

 To call this a “mistake” would, it seems to me, be far too generous.
 A blunder that extreme only happens when the people making it want to fool themselves and others.
 It’s an example of what Dan Kahan calls “motivated cognition.”

 Do the thought experiment for yourself.
-Imagine that the results had come out the other way.
-How do you think the paper would read, and what do you think Marginal Revolution would have had to say about its methods?
+Imagine that the results had come out the other way: say, showing that Chileans became less honest while Pinochet’s minions were gouging out their opponents’ eyeballs and Milton Friedman was gushing about the “miracle of Chile”?
+How do you think the paper would read, and what do you think the Economist, Marginal Revolution, and AEI would have had to say about its methods?

 I know that some of my libertarian friends consider my views of their movement uncharitable, but honest to God, the combination of high IQ and good formal economics training with great willingness to believe and repeat obvious nonsense that characterizes that group is really hard to take.
 Of course con-cons and professional lefties also believe some truly stupid sh*t, but neither group is as good as the glibertarians at pretending to be Serious Social Scientists.

-Here’s a Pro Tip: If you never reach and publish a conclusion that doesn’t support your prejudices, no on has any reason to take any of your results seriously.
+Here’s a Pro Tip: If you never reach and publish a conclusion that doesn’t support your prejudices, no one has any reason to take any of your results seriously.